linkerd/linkerd2/SECURITY.md

 We provide security updates for the two most recent minor versions released on the `stable` channel.

 For example, if `stable-2.7.1` is the most recent stable versions, we will address security updates for `stable-2.6.0` and later.
-Once `stable-2.8.0` is released, we will no longer provide updates for `stable-2.6.x releases
+Once `stable-2.8.0` is released, we will no longer provide updates for `stable-2.6.x` releases.

 ## Reporting a Vulnerability